dantonic81/portfolio/README.md

 - App in free tier spins down after 15 mins of inactivity, to keep it alive I've registered with this [free service](https://dashdashhard.com/), thanks Matt!

+- I want to show logo for every cryptocurrency I own in its own card in owned page

 ## TODO:

 - type hints